Zeeland and the United States

 Middelburg and the legacy of Roosevelt

 Two institutions in Middelburg are closely linked to the legacy of the Roosevelts.
 The Roosevelt Institute for American Studies (1986) conducts research into American history.
-The University College Roosevelt has also been based in the town since 2004.
+University College Roosevelt has also been based in the town since 2004.
 Various cafés and restaurants have also been named after the Roosevelts.
 You can stay at The Roosevelt hotel, right next to the Abbey where the Four Freedoms Awards are presented every two years.
-Five minutes’ walk away, you can find the Eleanor brasserie and boutique hotel.
+A five-minute walk away, you can find Eleanor, a cocktail bar, brasserie and boutique hotel.